pulumi/docs/content/docs/reference/install.md

 v{{< latest-version >}}
 ```

 If you get an error that `pulumi` could not be found, it means your path has not been configured correctly.
-Verify that your path contains the directory containing the `pulumi` CLI installed earlier.
+Verify that your system's `$PATH` contains the directory containing the `pulumi` CLI installed earlier.

 ## Uninstall Pulumi